gelbphoenix/boilerplate/ghost/README.md

 # Ghost via docker

 > [!NOTE]
-> Uptime Kuma is developed by louislam and the licence of Uptime Kuma is applicable for this.
+> Ghost is developed by the Ghost Foundation and the licence of Ghost is applicable for this.

 ## How to setup?